arfinmim/todoproject/README.md

-1. How template inheritance works in my project
+1. How template inheritance works in my project-

 In my project, I used Django template inheritance to avoid repeating the same HTML code on multiple pages.
 I created a base.html file that contains the common layout such as header and page structure.
 Then home.html and about.html extend the base template using {% extends 'base.html' %}.
 This makes the project more organized, reusable, and easier to maintain.

-2.Why I chose specific filters and tags
+2.Why I chose specific filters and tags-

 I used Django template filters and tags to display dynamic data in a better format.
 Filters used:
 |title → converts text into title case